 Editor's note: The role of end user in the authentication and authorization procedure for invoking service APIs (e.g. location of a user) is FFS.

-- The edge application server invokes the service APIs of the SCEF and NEF after performing authentication with the edge enabler server (API exposing function) and obtaining the UE identifier as specified in solution #5: UE Identifier API.
+- The Edge Application Server invokes the service APIs of the SCEF and NEF after performing authentication with the Edge Enabler Server (API exposing function) and obtaining the UE identifier as specified in solution #5: UE Identifier API.
+The Edge Enabler Server (API exposing function) further invokes the service APIs of the SCEF or NEF in the 3GPP core network.
+EDGE-2 supports CAPIF-7/7e interactions corresponding to T8 (for SCEF) and N33 (for NEF).

 7.10.1.3 Centralized CAPIF